-For E. coli results (both freshwater and marine samples):
+For E. coli results

-- 1. Put the tray into the UV cabinet and plug in the UV light.
-Push the white switch and look through the viewing screen on the cabinet. - Count the number of large and small wells that are both fluorescing AND yellow.
-2. These are positive wells for E. coli.
-Record on the data sheet.
-All wells that fluoresce more than the comparator and are yellow are positive for E. coli. - If it is difficult to distinguish whether the well is both yellow and fluorescing when it is 3. in the cabinet, use a Sharpie to make each of the fluorescing wells while it is in the cabinet.
-Then pull the tray out of the cabinet and verify that all of those fluorescing wells also have the yellow color change.
-Only the wells with BOTH fluorescence and a yellow color change are positive for E. coli. - Look up the MPN value from the chart and record on the data sheet.
-4. - 5.
-If your sample was diluted (all marine samples are diluted to at least 1:10), then you must multiply the MPN value by the dilution factor (i.e., multiply by a factor of 10 if diluted original sample 1:10) to get the MPN value for the original, undiluted sample. - Be sure to turn off the UV light when you are done.
-6.
+- 1. Put the incubated Quanti-Tray and color comparator into the UV cabinet and push the red button to turn on the UV light. - 2.
+Look through the viewing screen on the cabinet and count the number of large and small wells that are both fluorescing AND yellow.
+They must be fluorescing as much or more than the color comparator.
+Fluorescence of any color (as long as the well is yellow under ambient light) is considered a positive well for E. coli. - 3.
+Record number of yellow and fluorescent wells on the data sheet (positive for E. coli). - a.
+If it is difficult to distinguish whether the well is both yellow and fluorescing when it is in the cabinet, use a Sharpie to make each of the fluorescing wells while it is in the cabinet.
+Then pull the tray out of the cabinet and verify that all of those fluorescing wells also have the yellow color change. - b.
+If the well fluoresces but did not turn yellow, this is not a positive result for E. coli but rather some other undetermined organism. - 4.
+Look up the MPN value from the chart and record on the data sheet. - 5.
+If your sample was diluted, then you must multiply the MPN value by the dilution factor (i.e., multiply by a factor of 10 if diluted original sample 1:10) to get the MPN value for the original, undiluted sample. - 6.
+Be sure to turn off the UV light when you are done. - 7.
+Return the color comparator to its red bag in the drawer.
+Do NOT autoclave the comparator!